shanemelliott/VistAJS/README.md

 # FOIA and Access / Verify Code

  - The JS library in this repo will not work with the FOIA version of Vista.
 It has to do with the FOIA version not having the VA encryption.
-I am working on a way to fix.
+More information can be found [here](https://groups.google.com/g/hardhats/c/egI15djGp5A/m/ZuWf785pQy0J).
+I have included a copy from this thread in this repo [xusrb1.xml](/vista/xusrb1.xml).
+I will post a script to import and compile but you can do manually for now.

 # ToDo

- - Fix FOIA Acces/Verify Code issue.
+ - [x] Fix FOIA Acces/Verify Code issue.

- - I will be adding the creatino of an account and the use of VistAJS to this VistA system look for work in the src directory.
+ - [ ] I will be adding the creatino of an account and the use of VistAJS to this VistA system look for work in the src directory.
 I am using some work from [VistA FHIR dataloader](https://github.com/WorldVistA/VistA-FHIR-Data-Loader)
- - For some reason when you run setup.sh sometimes it does not launch IRIS correctly, running docker compse up a second time works.
+  - [ ] For some reason when you run setup.sh sometimes it does not launch IRIS correctly, running docker compse up a second time works.
 Need to look into this.